-We have also experienced shortages and price increases for components we use in our readers and gateways, as well as in packaging and test capacity for our reader ICs, and we may continue to experience such shortages and price increases in the future.
-Any such shortages or price increases will negatively impact our product availability and costs and our financial results will suffer.
+We may also experience shortfalls and price increases for components we use in our readers and gateways, as well as in packaging and test capacity for our reader ICs.
+Any such shortfalls or price increases will negatively impact our product availability and costs and our financial results will suffer.

-We bear inventory risks due to our reliance on partners to sell and distribute our products.
+We bear inventory risks because our products have relatively long lead times, demand for our products are hard to accurately forecast, and we rely on partners to sell and distribute our products.